Androphonomania/randallsounds/README.md

-# Death Sound Randomizer
+# All Sound Randomizer

-Death sound randomizer from mhv5 made in geode
+Sound randomizer from mhv7 made in geode